+MUS 904.
+Class Arts and 1/4 course Humanities A continuation of MUS 903.

 MUS 905.
-Beginning Arts and Class Voice Humanities 1/4 course

-This course teaches vocal fundamentals in a group format through the study of the physiology and acoustics of the human singing voice.
+Beginning Arts and Class Voice Humanities 1/4 course This course teaches vocal fundamentals in a group format through the study of the physiology and acoustics of the human singing voice.
 Classical and non-classical styles are studied.
 MUS 907.
-Beginning Arts and Folk Guitar I Humanities 1/4 course

-Open only to students with very limited or no prior experience in the study of guitar.
+Beginning Arts and Folk Guitar I Humanities 1/4 course Open only to students with very limited or no prior experience in the study of guitar.
 MUS 908.
-Beginning Arts and Folk Guitar II Humanities 1/4 course
+Beginning Arts and Folk Guitar II Humanities 1/4 course A continuation of MUS 907.